Edgegap Plugin - Automated Game Server Hosting - Unity Tutorial

 Finally, click "Add", and the package will automatically download and be added to your project!

 The third and final prerequisite is to install and run Docker.
 It containerizes your game servers to help it deploy and run faster.
-If you haven’t yet, you can go watch our Docker installation video, or head over to Docket dot com and follow the installation procedure.
+If you haven’t yet, you can go watch our Docker installation video, or head over to Docker dot com and follow the installation procedure.
 It’s easy and takes just a few minutes.

 Now, let’s get started!